Following the accident last week, I'm ready to provide an update. I'll try to keep it concise!

 A typical day has been less exciting than the thrill of motorcycle riding!
 Buying food in town where countless people say hello and ask how I am.
 They're very friendly in Atar, Mauritania.
 Weaving through side streets where tiny stalls sell fruit and vegetables between burly men hacking meat and fish, which I have been victim to fish splatter!
 Chilling under shade at the auberge to escape the heat.
 Met a group of French in 4x4s.
 Listened to multiple calls to prayer over speakers at nearby mosques.
 Providing company to site wildlife.

-I'm sleeping in a funky tent from the auberge.
+I'm sleeping in a Moorish tent from the auberge.

 My bed has a mosquitto net!